drohit02/HRMS/README.md

-##Human Resource Management System
+###Human Resource Management System
 Project developed using the
-Angular and SpringBoot
+Angular and SpringBoot with MySQL for Database